Efficient Dataset Distillation via Minimax Diffusion: Theoretical Analysis

+Assume that $\mu$ is the real distribution of the latent variables $\mathbf{z}$ associated with the target dataset $\mathcal{T}$.
+We rewrite the optimization problem presented in~\cref{eq:total} in a modified form:

-where $\mu$ is the desired sample distribution, and $Q_{\tilde{q}}[\cdot]$ denotes the quantile function with $\tilde{q}$ representing the quantile percentage.
-Note that we minimize the negative to aim for the maximum of representativeness, achieving a similar optimization effect as in~\cref{eq:total}.
-Besides, here we consider simultaneous generation of all the embeddings $\{\hat{\mathbf{z}}\}$ as the idealized variant of the current sample by sample approach.
-Hence, the objectives turn to the sum of pairwise similarities compared to the similarities of one with respect to the others generated so far as~\cref{eq:lossdiversity}.
-It can be considered as a scalarized solution to a multi-objective optimization problem, wherein multiple criteria are simply weighed (see, \eg~\cite{eichfelder2009scalarizations}).
+where $Q_{\tilde{q}}[\cdot]$ denotes the quantile function with $\tilde{q}$ as the quantile percentage.
+Note that here we consider a theoretical idealized variant of our algorithm wherein we perform simultaneous generation of all the embeddings $\{\hat{\mathbf{z}}(\theta^{(i)})\}$, rather than sample by sample.
+Hence the objectives turn to the sum of pairwise similarities rather than the form in~\cref{eq:lossdiversity}.
+And we minimize the negative to aim for maximal representativeness, as in~\cref{eq:total}.

+It can be considered as a scalarized solution to a multi-objective optimization problem, wherein multiple criteria are weighed (see, \eg~\cite{eichfelder2009scalarizations}).
 This perspective aligns with a Pareto front with trade-offs.
 It means that one objective decreasing will by necessity result in another increasing.

-However, consider that any solution of the following tri-level optimization problem is also a solution for~\cref{eq:moo}:
+However, consider that any solution to the following tri-level optimization problem is also a solution for~\cref{eq:moo}:

-If a solution to~\cref{eq:finitecontrol} is discovered, either incidentally through solving~\cref{eq:moo} or by careful tuning of step sizes, then the set of minimizers is sufficiently large at both levels, with no trade-offs involved.
-The multiple minimizers over two levels allow for a set of criteria to be all strongly satisfied.
+If a solution to~\cref{eq:finitecontrol} is discovered, either incidentally through solving~\cref{eq:moo} or by careful tuning of step sizes, the set of minimizers will be sufficiently large at both levels, with no trade-offs involved.
 However, can we justify the presumption that there exists a meaningful set of potential minimizers?

-One popular framework for the mathematical analysis of diffusion involves analyzing the convergence and asymptotic properties of, appropriately homonymous, diffusion processes.
+\paragraph{Diffusion Process Model} One popular framework for the mathematical analysis of diffusion involves analyzing the convergence and asymptotic properties of, appropriately homonymous, diffusion processes.
 These processes are characterized by the standard stochastic differential equation with a drift and diffusion term.
 For a time-dependent random variable $Z_t$,

 where $V$ is a drift function dependent on the current $Z_t$ and $dW_t$ is a Wiener (Brownian noise) process.
 This equation serves as an appropriate continuous approximation of generative diffusion, given that Brownian noise is a continuous limit of adding normal random variables.
 Consequently, we aim for any realization $\mathbf{z}\sim Z_t$ to have certain desired properties that reflect generative modeling with high probability.